“Fathers, do not provoke your children, lest they become discouraged.”

 There must be a balance between discipline and love.
-All discipline should be done in love and not out of personal injury.
+All discipline should be done in love and not out of personal injury to the parent.
 Discipline is not the same as punishment.
 Discipline seeks the welfare of the child in the correction.
 Sentimentality, not love, withholds discipline.
 If we do not believe in discipline, we do not believe in standards and judgment.
 Discipline strengthens the moral bonds between parent and child.
-Sentimentality thinks that fear and love cannot coexist together (Deut.
+Sentimentality thinks fear and love cannot coexist together (Deut.
 6:4,5,13).

 5. Parents must not simply threaten as a way of discipline.

 Discipline should be an event.
-This ends scolding, nagging, and swatting.
+Isolation of discipline to an event ends scolding, nagging, and impulsive swatting.
 Discipline brings a spirit of authority to the home.
-Discipline maintains an atmosphere of stability in the home.
+It maintains an atmosphere of stability in the home.
 Discipline should be reserved for disobedience, not discord.
 Rebellion to authority is the issue.

 6. After discipline, express forgiveness to the child.

 Obedience has to do with outlook.
 Children should rebel against an action but never against our attitude.
 Parents are to encourage their children.
 Ephesians warns against discouraging our children.
 Discouragement means to lose heart.
 Giving the child a sense of belonging, worth, and confidence is essential.
 They need to understand their needs and fears.
 Children need supervision and help.

 thank you sharing insightful and pointed commentary.
 And thanks for making it understandable.
 Great!!!

 Thank you Gale and Wayne.

 My son has a tendency to rebell.
 I used firm words with him and now I feel bad about the whole situation.
 Also this was a build up of constant rebellion from my son.
 Did I provoke him or not???